 “To build more proven value faster for both the Customers and your Company.”
 In a nutshell, this is what CSM teams promise to accomplish.
 Being able to prove your worth in both directions is the most crucial aspect.
 While virtually all Customer Success Management initiatives start out as “churnfighters,” reactive tactical teams charged with saving an at-risk customer relationship, you can’t stop there.
 The challenge is to gather and use the data from every interaction to move your team out of reactive mode and into far more effective proactive stances.

-The operational role of Customer Success Management includes participation in technology product design to create the tools that your customers need.
+The operational role of a fully realized Customer Success Management team includes participation in technology product design to create the tools that your customers need.
 It’s about working with Marketing to find the right kinds of leads, the ones that Sales can bring into the company to become first-tier high-value assets.
 Through on-boarding and training, the CSM group ensures that all customers are fully engaged and getting the value that they expect.
 At every point, the team collects, analyzes and then uses data to make the customers’ experience of the company a seamless, consistent whole.

 From Customer Success Definition to Design